 - look at the feet

 It's important for parents to let their kids know that what they've taught them about the privacy of their bodies is still true, but that doctors, nurses, and parents must sometimes examine all parts of the body.
 Emphasize, though, that these people are the only exceptions.
-And reassure your child that you will be in the exam room with him or her.
+And reassure your child that you will be in the exam room with them.